alexis-82/alexis-82/README.md

 ### Hi there 👋
-I'm Alessio a Software Developer Full Stack and Cloud Specialist and System Administrator Linux
+I'm Alessio a Software Developer Full Stack and Cloud Specialist - System Administrator Linux

 ## :man_technologist: I have worked in: